Loops in Java with Examples

-Loops in Java are the processes that execute a block of statements repeatedly until a termination condition is met.
+Loops in Java are control structures that repeatedly execute a block of statements until a termination condition is met.
+In simple terms, a loop allows you to run the same code multiple times until the specified condition becomes false.

-Suppose that we need to display the string “Hello world” a hundred times.
-It would be a tedious and boring task to have to write the following statement a hundred times:
+Loops help us avoid writing the same code again and again.
+Suppose we want to print the string “Hello World” 100 times.
+It would be a tedious and boring task to have to write the same statement a hundred times.

 So, how will you resolve this problem?

-Java programming language provides a powerful feature called loop that controls how many times an operation or a sequence of statements has to be executed in succession.
+Java programming language provides a powerful feature called loops that controls how many times an operation or a sequence of statements has to be executed.
+Using a loop in Java, we can execute the same statement multiple times without rewriting the code.

 int count = 0;